Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 37 - Web3 Decentralised App (DApp) Development with the Internet Computer/37.01 What is Web3/README.md

 The starting salary for junior blockchain developers in the United States is approximately $120,000, making it a highly lucrative career path compared to traditional web or mobile development roles.

 As of early 2022, the number of active blockchain or Web3 developers is experiencing significant growth, a trend expected to continue for the next five years.

+## Understanding Web3

+Web3 is essentially the new internet.
+Similar to the Internet boom of the late 1990s, Web3 is attracting massive investment and interest as it begins to take off.

+Web 3.0 refers to the third stage of the web's evolution:

+- **Web 1.0** (1990s): The read-only web, where users could only browse static websites such as GeoCities, Yahoo!, and Ask Jeeves.
+- **Web 2.0**: The interactive web, characterized by platforms like Facebook, Twitter, Instagram, TikTok, and Reddit, where users create and interact with content.
+- **Web 3.0**: The decentralized web, built on blockchain technology, enabling new types of applications and user control.